RKelln/5-directions/public/writing/data_in_practice.md

 Notes:
 How much data do you need?
 There is no hard guide to this, but typically there is a sweet spot where performance gains dramatically but levels off after that.
 That point in real world datasets can be difficult to determine, but people have suggested the "rule of 10": that you want roughly 10 times as many examples as there are parameters (i.e. neurons) in your model.
 (Most modern ML frameworks will be able to give you a parameter count of your model.)
 However, text, image, and video data which is very common in generative models usually requires more than this because of the noise in the data.

-For classification, you want enough data per "class" and roughly balanced data per classes, with recommendations for image classification at around 1000 images per class.
+For classification, you want enough data per "class" and roughly balanced data per class, with recommendations for image classification at around 1000 images per class.

 If you don't have enough data there are some options, we'll get into specifics for the different types of datasets but the basic options are: